decagondev/project-pulse/README.md

    ```

 2. **Build the Project**:
-   Use Maven to resolve dependencies and build the executable JAR.
+   Use Gradle to resolve dependencies and build the executable JAR.
    ```
-   mvn clean install
+   ./gradlew clean build
    ```
-   This will compile the code, run tests, and package the application into `target/projectpulse-1.0-SNAPSHOT.jar` using the Maven Shade plugin.
+   This will compile the code, run tests, and package the application.
+If using the Shadow plugin, the fat JAR will be available at `build/libs/projectpulse-1.0-SNAPSHOT-all.jar`.

 3. **Run the Application**:
-   Launch the app directly from the JAR:
+   Launch the app directly from the fat JAR (if using Shadow):
    ```
-   java -jar target/projectpulse-1.0-SNAPSHOT.jar
+   java -jar build/libs/projectpulse-1.0-SNAPSHOT-all.jar
    ```
    Alternatively, for development:
    ```
-   mvn exec:java -Dexec.mainClass="com.projectpulse.MainApp"
+   ./gradlew run
    ```

 4. **Database Initialization**: